amy-kurtzman/GrocerySync-Android/README.md

 ## Change the dependency from Maven -> Direct code dependency

 By default, this project depends on the Couchbase Lite maven artifacts.
-However, it can also depend on the CBLite code directly, which is useful if you want to debug into the CBLIte code (or just browse the code).
+However, it can also depend on the CBLite code directly, which is useful if you want to debug into the CBLite code (or just browse the code).

 See the build.gradle and settings.gradle files for instructions on how to do this.